ashanhol/LUISMR/README.md

 ## Next Steps ##
 These are potential ideas for improving this project.
 - Implement raycasting to determine what the player is looking in addition to explicitly stating which GameObject to affect.
-- Create an easty to use UI for `LUISBehavior` so you don't have to hook everything up on the script.
+- Create an easy to use UI for `LUISBehavior` so you don't have to hook everything up on the script.
 - Auto import LUIS Intents and Entity catagories so users don't have to explicitly use strings on the `LUISBehavior` script.
 - Investigate use of ScriptableoOjects to hold LUIS behaviors.